Arm’s Length Principle

 2024–

-I photograph myself at home, within an arm’s length distance.
-I hold the camera in my hand and point the lens at myself.
-I often can't look through the viewfinder, which limits my control over the composition.
+I photograph myself at home, within arm’s length.
+Holding the camera in my hand, I point the lens at myself.
+Often, I cannot look through the viewfinder, which limits my control over the composition.
 The initial intention may or may not materialize as planned.

-In the series Arm’s Length Principle, I position myself as a photographic subject under a predetermined set of rules, investigating my bodily presence within the confines of my home.
-In this context, I am both the observer and the observed, though the gaze is not solely my own; rather, I relinquish some control over it.
-The camera acts as a third eye, offering a perspective that feels both unfamiliar and partly beyond my control.
-My body becomes an object of curiosity approached differently from my usual way of seeing.
-In this equation, the randomness afforded by the camera plays a crucial role.
+In the series Arm’s Length Principle, the artist positions herself as both subject and observer, operating within a predetermined set of rules to explore her bodily presence within the confines of her home.
+Here, the gaze is not solely her own; some control over it is relinquished.
+The camera acts as a third eye, offering a perspective that is both unfamiliar and partly beyond her control.
+The body becomes an object of curiosity, approached in a way that departs from her habitual perception.
+In this context, the randomness introduced by the camera plays a crucial role.

-What lies outside the frame also holds significant meaning.
-Through the images, I explore the relationship between intimacy and distance by playing with the act of revealing and concealing.
-I am intrigued by how physical proximity to the camera can also serve as a form of disguise.
-The closer I move, the more blurred my outlines become.
-The camera is both intrusive and direct, yet permissive and enabling.
-It grants me autonomy while forcing me to relinquish control.
+What lies outside the frame also carries significant meaning.
+Through the images, the relationship between intimacy and distance is explored by playing with the act of revealing and concealing.
+Proximity to the camera is examined as a potential form of disguise—moving closer causes the outlines to blur.
+The camera is both intrusive and direct, yet permissive and enabling, granting autonomy while simultaneously forcing a relinquishment of control.